Jasonette/documentation/docs/document.md

 **[Using action registry to define actions](actions.md#action-registry)**

-You can define actions under the action registry (`head.actions`) and reuse them through `trigger` keyword.
+You can define actions under the action registry (`head.actions`) and reuse them through the `trigger` keyword.

 ---